-There is a fact that the design of your ecommerce website can impact your sales.
+There is a fact that the design of your eCommerce website can impact your sales.
 When your customers visiting your site, they will browse and experience your site.
-If they have good experience, they will tend to make a purchase, and vice versa.
+If they have a good experience, they will tend to make a purchase, and vice versa.

 THE PERFECT CATEGORY PAGE

-- Customer service bar: sits below main navigation and reinforces core customer service points (delivey / support, etc…).
+- Customer service bar: sits below main navigation and reinforces core customer service points (delivery/support, etc…).
 It helps to reinforce key messages, builds trust and credibility.

 - Category title: a clear title element in the top left corner will provide validation to a consumer that they are on the right category.

-- Feature banner: high quality feature image which represents the category helps to build emotional attachment to product ranges.
+- Feature banner: high-quality feature image which represents the category helps to build an emotional attachment to product ranges.

 - Subcategory section: visual subcategory tiles to aid navigation towards the product pages.
-Using subcategories offers easy categorisation alongside a visual navigation.
+Using subcategories offers easy categorization alongside visual navigation.

 - Featured products: many consumers are interested in products purchased by others, that’s why you should introduce a small number of best selling products at the category level.